Surah Sad: General divisions of sura 38

 Most Middle and Late Meccan suras can be divided into three sections by content and style- a tripartite division.
 Examination of the structure of a sura can make what seems like an elliptical compilation of sentences far more comprehensible.
 Symmetrical structure, also known as ring composition, can help both the novice and experienced reader find the central message.
 Sura 38 can first be divided into three primary sections: the first from verses 1–11; the second, 12–64; the third, 66–88.
 The first and third sections, similar in length, remind the reader of the power of God and the Qur'an by describing destruction and hell, the third section going so far as to describe the creation of evil: the fall of Iblis, who becomes Satan.

 The larger center section (12-64) gives examples of biblical figures like David, Solomon, and Job to Muhammad as Messengers who also faced adversity.
 In the middle portion of the sura, God concisely tells Muhammad to “Remember Our servants Abraham, Isaac, and Jacob, all men of strength and vision.
 We caused them to be devoted to Us…with Us they will be among the elect, the truly good…This is a lesson” (Q38:45-49).
 The historical context of the sura confirms that this is indeed its central message: supposedly, Muhammad was struggling with rejection from his tribe, the Quraysh, so God sent this revelation to support and encourage him.
 As entrance to heaven is the final goal of Islam, nothing could serve as better inspiration to Muhammad to persevere in the face of adversity.
 Nevertheless, one must keep in mind that as Islam gained followers and adapted to continue its growth, the clear divisions within suras blur and texts slowly become lengthier and more expansive works; the reader cannot always find three, let alone two, clear-cut sections.
 Even within Sura 38, the subject and tone can shift every few verses from general descriptions of heaven and hell to short examples of specific prophets.

 1-11 comments made by nonbelievers

 The surah opens with comments made by nonbelievers confused by the Prophet’s portents.

 Verse 8: the nonbelievers do not try to understand warnings: they blatantly “doubt” (Q38:8).
 God warns that they “have not tasted My torment yet” (Q38.8).
-He tells Muhammad to “bear their words patiently” (Q38.17), given the historical context of disbelief among the Quaryash. verse 17 recounts stories of specific messengers to the Prophet.
+He tells Muhammad to “bear their words patiently” (Q38.17), given the historical context of disbelief among the Quraysh. verse 17 recounts stories of specific messengers to the Prophet.